kim-money/spendaz_project/README.md

-SPENDAZ is a project for ALX foundation.
+SPENDAZ is a project for ALX foundation. by moses kimani